jenkinsci/postbuildscript-plugin/README.md

 ### Version 3.0.0

-I removed several configuration parts in this version.
-They were deprecated long time ago.
+I removed several deprecated configuration parts in this version.
+They were deprecated long time ago on very old versions.
 On https://stats.jenkins.io/plugin-installation-trend/postbuildscript.stats.json
 you can see, that most installations use version 2.11.0 of this plugin now.
 Most versions silently upgrade to a newer configuration, so I recommend to first upgrade minors and save your job configurations.
 For most users there won't be a problem, but users of very old